westwardharbor0/server-evidence/README.md

 ## TBD

-1) Add more tests
-2) Create client library for GO
-3) Create a public docker image to be pulled and used
+1) Create a public docker image to be pulled and used
-4) Add a Makefile with useful commands
-5) Document API endpoints better
+2) Document API endpoints better